drewwalton19216801/butterfly_emulator/demos/README.md

 To build the multiply10loop-noblink demo, you can use the following command from the root of the project:

     ./demos/utils/vasm6592_oldstyle.exe -Fbin -dotdir ./demos/multiply10loop-noblink.asm -o ./demos/multiply10loop-noblink.bin

+### decimal-test.asm
+To build the decimal-test demo, you can use the following command from the root of the project:

+    ./demos/utils/vasm6592_oldstyle.exe -Fbin -dotdir ./demos/decimal-test.asm -o ./demos/decimal-test.bin